void-linux/void-docs/src/config/graphical-session/kde.md

 To use the "Networks" widget, enable the `dbus` and `NetworkManager` services.

-Installing the `kde5` package also installs the `sddm` package, which provides the `sddm` service for the Simple Desktop Display Manager; [test the service](../services/index.md#testing-services) before enabling it.
+Installing the `kde5` package also installs the `sddm` package, which provides the `sddm` service for the Simple Desktop Display Manager.
+This service depends on the `dbus` service being enabled; [test the service](../services/index.md#testing-services) before enabling it.
 If you are not intending to run SDDM via a remote X server, you will need to install either the `xorg-minimal` package or the `xorg` package.
 By default, SDDM will start an